 Chronic hazards are those hazards that constantly affect the coast: beach, dune, and bluff erosion; slides, slumps, and gradual weathering of sea cliffs; and flooding of low-lying areas during major storms.
-Some areas have periodic sand buildup as well.
-Chronic hazards come from winter storms, associated storm surges, and wave setup; strong nearshore currents; high winds, rain, runoff, and associated lowland flooding; and elevated sea levels caused by seasonal effects and periodic El Ninos.
+Some areas may experience considerable sand buildup as well.
+Chronic hazards come from winter storms, associated storm surges, and wave setup; strong nearshore currents; high winds, rain, runoff, and associated lowland flooding; and elevated sea levels caused by seasonal effects, periodic El Niños, and rising sea levels.

 Catastrophic hazards are associated with earthquakes and related tsunamis.
 The eastward-moving Juan de Fuca tectonic plate dives under the westward-moving North American plate just off the Oregon coast at the Cascadia Subduction Zone.
 Powerful earthquakes up to magnitude 7 can take place in either the North American or the Juan de Fuca plates.
 The Cascadia Subduction Zone, however, is capable of generating even larger earthquakes — up to magnitude 9.